sqlc-dev/sqlc/docs/howto/vet.md

   rule: "!has(postgresql.explain)" # A dummy rule to trigger explain
 ```

+Please note that databases configured with a `uri` must have an up-to-date
+schema for `vet` to work correctly, and `sqlc` does not apply schema migrations
-Please note that `sqlc` does not manage or migrate your database.
-Use your
-migration tool of choice to create the necessary database tables and objects
+to your database.
+Use your migration tool of choice to create the necessary
-before running `sqlc vet` with rules that depend on `EXPLAIN ...` output.
+tables and objects before running `sqlc vet` with rules that depend on
+`EXPLAIN ...` output.

+Alternatively, configure [managed databases](managed-databases.md) to have
+`sqlc` create hosted ephemeral databases with the correct schema automatically.

 ## Built-in rules